 If a YouTube video with either no captions or poor auto captions is used, try using the filter feature to find a video with the equivalent information that is already captioned.

 Directions on Accessing YouTube’s Filter

-To include multimedia within SharePoint pages, contact Paul Trautwein, Web Coordinator, x4204.
+To include multimedia within webpages, contact Paul Trautwein, Web Coordinator, x4204.